mchmarny/gomaxprocstest/README.md

 * `GET /perf` [pprof tool](https://golang.org/pkg/runtime/pprof/), for example:
   * `go tool pprof http://localhost:8080/perf/profile`

 > Note, deploying `gorun` will expose access to `pprof` tool.
-This is not advisable in normal applications (exposes file names, degrades performance), but, this is really the sole purpose of this application.
+This is not advisable in normal applications (exposes file names, degrades performance, etc.).
+For `gorun` this is really the sole purpose.
 Still, consider it before deploying.

 As an example, this request: